mne-tools/mne-python/doc/source/contributing.rst

    directory.
 Look for mne related directories and egg files and delete them.
 Then, make a symlink to your working directory::

-    ln -s /github/mne-python/mne
+    ln -s <path to mne-python>/mne ~/.local/lib/python2.7/site-packages/mne

    To verify, it works go to another directory, run ipython, and then type ``import mne; print mne.__path__``.
 This will show you from where it imported MNE-Python.

-   Now, whenever you make any changes to the code, type ``make clean`` in the terminal and restart the IPython kernel.
-That's it!
+   Now, whenever you make any changes to the code, just restart the IPython kernel for the changes to take effect.

 #.
 Change directory to your new repo::